josephM96/PGM_project/README.md

 ## TODOs

-- [ ] Multiple optimizers
+- [ ] Implement pixcelCNN++ into pytorch code
-- [ ] Support more tensorboard functions
+- [ ] To modify the structure of OOD repo into this project
-- [x] Using fixed random seed
-- [x] Support pytorch native tensorboard
-- [x] `tensorboardX` logger support
-- [x] Configurable logging layout, checkpoint naming
-- [x] Iteration-based training (instead of epoch-based)
-- [x] Adding command line option for fine-tuning

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details

 ## Acknowledgements
-This project is inspired by the project [Tensorflow-Project-Template](https://github.com/MrGemy95/Tensorflow-Project-Template) by [Mahmoud Gemy](https://github.com/MrGemy95)
+This project is based on the template project: [pytorch-template](https://github.com/victoresque/pytorch-template.git).